harfang3d/snooker-python-hg2/README.md

 1. run *python main.py --aaa* to launch the game with AAA quality

 ## How to play ?
-1. Click on one of the 3 balls with the left mouse button.
+1. Click on one of the 3 balls with the `left mouse button`.
-1. Aim by moving the mouse on the horizontal axis.
+1. Aim by moving the mouse on the `horizontal axis`.
-1. Shoot with the left mouse button.
+1. Shoot with the `left mouse button`.
-1. To reset the game, press the right mouse button.
+1. To reset the game, press the `right mouse button`.
+1. Press `ESC` to quit.

 ## Credits
 * Python programming : Eric Kernin